kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 ```python
 from typing import Mapping

 def create_table(entity: Mapping[str, str]) -> None:
     ...
 ```

-By accepting `typing.Mapping` here, we give more flexibility to the user and allow them to specify anything consistent with a `typing.Mapping` - dict, defaultdict, a user-defined dict-like class, or a subtype of `typing.Mapping`.
+By accepting `Mapping` here, we give more flexibility to the user and allow them to specify anything consistent with a `Mapping` - dict, defaultdict, a user-defined dict-like class, or a subtype of `Mapping`.
 Had we specified a generic `typing.Dict` here, the `entity` passed must be a `dict` or one of its subtypes, narrowing the types accepted.